dskang/ca-web/README.md

 heroku config:set NODE_ENV=staging -a ca-socket-staging
 ```

 You're done!
-Note that since we cannot pass cookies between Heroku apps, ca-socket will accept any connection and generate a random email address.
-Therefore, you can't test functionality that requires ca-socket to know the user set on ca-web's cookie.
+Note that since we cannot pass cookies between Heroku apps, `ca-socket` will accept any connection and generate a random email address.
+Therefore, you can't test functionality that requires `ca-socket` to know the user set on `ca-web`'s cookie.

-## Angular integration
+## Production

-All angular files are under `app/assets/javascripts/angular`.
+Both `ca-web` and `ca-socket` run on Heroku.
+`www.campusanonymous.com` points to `ca-web` and `socket.campusanonymous.com` points to `ca-socket`.

+Only the master branch should ever be pushed to production.
+All other testing should occur in development or in staging.